yuriycode/javarush/README.md

-# Lectures
+# JavaRush
-Learning Java, Kotlin, Android
+Learning Java

-In this repository you will see how I master the basics of the coolest Java, Kotlin, Android on the famous resources.
+In this repository you will see how I master the basics of the coolest Java language on the famous resource JavaRush.

 Thank you for following my profile, I will show my knowledge!